cardinalitypuzzles/cardboard/user-guide.md

 In case you need to delete a puzzle (perhaps you accidentally created a duplicate), you can do so using the trash icon next to a puzzle name.

-When a puzzle is created, a Google Spreadsheet are automatically created for the puzzle.
+When a puzzle is created, a Google Spreadsheet is automatically created for the puzzle.
 These are linked from the Sheets icon.

 ### Searching